ironsheep/P2-vscode-extensions/TASKS.md

 ##Automating Build and Download to our P2 development boards

-This Document is being developed over time as I prove a working environment for each of my target platforms.
+This document is being developed over time as I prove a working environment for each of my target platforms.
 I'm expecting to document building on Windows, MacOS, and RaspberryPiOS.

 I'm also expecting to document building and download with various tools such as Flexspin, download with direct attached boards via USB, download via Wifi with the Wx boards attached to our development board, with more compilers as they come ready for multi-platform use, etc.

+### VSCode development of P2 Projects

+By choosing to adopt the Custom Tasks described in this document along with the keybindings your work flow is now quite sweet.

+- Create a new project
+- Add existing files you have already created or are using from P2 Obex.
+- Create your new top-level file.
+- Add Custom Tasks as shown in this document (adjusting the project specifics in the task examples provided before you use them the first time.

+Iterate until your project works as desired:

+- Make changes to file(s)
+- Compile the files to see if they compile cleanly (cmd-shift-B) on which ever file you are editing
+- Once the files compile cleanly
+- Download and test (cmd-shift-D) [if you use keybinds shown in examples on this page]

 ## Tasks in VScode